Indy 800: Reception

-In March 1976, the first annual RePlay arcade chart listed Indy 800 as the fourth highest-earning arcade video game of the previous year in the United States, below Tank, Wheels and Gun Fight.
-In October 1976, RePlay listed Indy 800 again as the fourth highest-earning arcade video game of 1976 in the United States, below Sea Wolf, Gun Fight and Wheels.
+In March 1976, the first annual RePlay arcade chart listed Indy 800 as the fourth highest-earning arcade video game of 1975 in the United States, below Tank, Wheels and Gun Fight.
+Later in October, RePlay listed Indy 800 again as the fourth highest-earning arcade video game of 1976 in the United States, below Sea Wolf, Gun Fight and Wheels.
 In Japan, it was the tenth highest-grossing arcade video game of 1976.